Bursaries and scholarships available

 SERC Support Bursary

-There is a means-tested bursaries of 10 per cent of HE full-time student fees available for 2019/20.
+There is a means-tested bursaries of 10 per cent of HE full-time student tuition fees available.
 These are as well as government grants and don't have to be paid back.

 For more information see: SERC student finance.